haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 NOTE FOR COBRA CFWs:
 When patching a COBRA CFW, keep in mind to update COBRA hashes on protected modules.

 Credits go to all the original authors of MFW-BUILDER and its tools.
-Also credits to mysis, who has made most of the patches!
+Besides, credits to toolboy for his amazing (mfw)tools and mysis, who has made most of the patches possible!
-Also credits to those testing this modified version of mfwbuilder
+And finally credits (to those brave enough) testing this modified version of mfwbuilder.
+Last but not least, some reminder to all of the already gone scener "bitsbubba", who initially inspired me to go for firmware moddings.
+You won't be forget, R.I.P. and please watch for my cat Luzi in heaven :)